jkim971201/SkyPlace/README.md

 This made huge amount of bugs and still many of them are remaining (this is why open-sourcing has been delayed). <br/>
 Please do not expect this code will run safely. <br/>
 Especially, bookshelf flow is currently not available (you can run by read_bookshelf command but the results are not valid). <br/>
 I will upload more reliable version as soon as possible.

-# Publication
-- Jaekyung Im and Seokhyeong Kang,
-  "SkyPlace : A New Mixed-size Placement Framework using Modularlity-based Clustering and SDP Relaxation", ACM/IEEE Design Automation Conference (DAC), 2024.
+(09/15/24)

 # Dependency
 - GCC